tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 }
 ~~~

 Actually implementation of getObservable method can be common for all operations.
-Let's transform interface to an abstract class:
+Let's transform this interface to an abstract class:

 ~~~java
 abstract static class RxDNSSDService<T> {